How to Use GPT-5.2 for Video Translation [2026 Guide]

 Can I use GPT-5.2 for languages other than European?

 You can; VideoDubber supports many languages with GPT-5.2.
-For European languages (French, German, Spanish, Italian, Portuguese) and English, GPT-5.2 is our top recommendation.
-For Asian languages (e.g. Japanese, Korean, Hindi), Gemini often delivers better results in testing.
-For Chinese (Mandarin/Cantonese) or very technical content, DeepSeek is often the better fit.
-Use the model selector to compare outputs for your specific language pair.
+For European languages (French, German, Spanish, Italian, Portuguese) and English, GPT-5.2 is the top recommendation.
+For Asian languages (Japanese, Korean, Hindi), Gemini often delivers better results in testing.
+For Chinese (Mandarin/Cantonese) or technical content, DeepSeek is typically the better fit.
+Use the model selector to compare outputs for your specific language pair before committing to a full batch.

 Why does GPT-5.2 use more credits than other models?